 The scientific fact is that bread kept in the fridge goes stale about four times as fast as it does at room temperature!

 That is super interesting.
 Let’s see why!

 A bread loaf is best stored at room temperature in the loose fitting plastic bag it is sold in.
-If we refrigerate the bread, it tends to lose moisture and become dry and tough.
+If we refrigerate the bread, it tends to lose moisture and becomes dry and tough.
 Staling can occur either when the bread dries out through evaporation or when cooked starch molecules in the bread cool and form a crystalline structure.
 Crystallization forces water out of the starch molecules and causes the bread to become more firm in texture.
 We think of staling as being a loss of water when, in fact, the water content may still be the same, just no longer trapped by starch molecules.
 The cool temperature of the fridge increases the speed at which crystallization occurs.

 Hope these tips help you make the most of breads!